13 Dealing with Data

 13.2 Feature & Target Transformations

-Transforming variables from one form to another provides several benefits in modeling, whether applied to the target, features, or both, and should regularly be used for most model situations.
-Some of these benefits include:
+Transforming variables from one form to another provides several benefits in modeling, whether applied to the target, features, or both.
+Transformation should be used in most model situations.
+Just some of these benefits include:

 • More comparable feature effects and related parameters